sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 ### Sampling

-In the sampling approach to business service monitoring, the Sensu Go backend evaluates events against the event selectors for each configured service component as the backend processes the events.
+In the sampling approach to BSM, the Sensu Go backend evaluates events against the event selectors for each configured service component as the backend processes the events.
-When an event matches a component’s selectors, the backend samples the event data (including entity name, check name, check output, and check status) and stores this data as part of the service component.
+When an event matches a service component’s selectors, the backend samples the event data (including entity name, check name, check output, and check status) and stores this data as part of the service component.
 After storing the sampled data, the Sensu backend updates and stores aggregate data for the service component, including the total number of selected events, unique entities, unique checks, and a total count of each check status/severity (ok, warning, critical, or unknown).

 If the selected event indicates a state change, the backend evaluates the service component’s monitoring rules for the newly updated aggregate data.